 3. The Governing Body may act and the proceedings shall be valid provided that, after excluding from calculation members on leave of absence previously approved by the Governing Body, at least half of the members are present.
-Subject to the provisions of Statute I(10), proceedings shall be determined by a simple majority unless otherwise stated
+Subject to the provisions of clause 11 of Statute I, proceedings shall be determined by a simple majority unless otherwise stated.